 When someone else takes over your account, you’re relying on that person’s followers to add you on Snapchat to view your content.

 But when you take over an account, the audience won’t have to do anything.
-It will be your job to convince them they should be following your brand.
+It will be your job to convince them they should follow your brand.

 Make sure your content is engaging.

 Even if they don’t add your Snapchat account, you’ll still be able to create brand awareness with a new audience.